AleksaRistic216/d-comms/README.md

 ### Limitations and Trade-offs

 - **Key exchange is out-of-band.** The library does not solve the initial secret-sharing problem. `user_key` and `secret_id` must be transmitted through a separate trusted channel before communication begins.
-- **Turn-based, not real-time.** The protocol alternates sides; a responder cannot send until the initiator has written at least one message.
-This is a deliberate property of the chain structure, not a bug — it prevents both sides from advancing the chain simultaneously.
-- **No relay for symmetric NAT or CGNAT.** Peers behind carrier-grade NAT that block simultaneous TCP opens will not connect.
-Adding a relay is an application-level concern.
-- **Single shared key per side.** All participants on the same side (initiator or responder) share the same AES/HMAC keys.
-This is suitable for small groups where all members are mutually trusted.
-It is not a forward-secret or per-member-encrypted design.

 ---